chrisRduckworth/Advent-of-Code/For next year.md

  - Dijkstra - optimal pathfinding with weighted graphs
  - A* - optimal pathfinding with a heuristic
  - BFS (Breadth-first-search) - general pathfinding, more efficient than basic floodfill
- - D* - Dynamic A*, for when the graph changes
+ - D* - Dynamic A\*, for when the graph changes
+ - Longest Path - See wikipedia.
+Hopefully it's a directed acyclic graph, in which case you can use graphlib to sort.
+If it isn't try to trim the graph by removing nodes which are just straight and turning it into a weighted graph

 ### Areas
  - Flood fill - for finding what's inside a bounded shape